MechanicalRock/twitter-blurb-generator/module2/index.md

 <br>

-Congrats, you should now be seeing the response from OpenAI using our prompt
+Congrats, you should now be seeing the response from OpenAI using our prompt.
 <br>

 ---